ghthor/journal/README.md

 for another editor please open a ticket or pull request.

-You must save the file before exiting the editor. `journal` uses a real file on the filesystem and if it is not saved it will commit and empty template.
+You must save the file before exiting the editor. `journal` uses a real file on the file system and if it is not saved it will commit and empty template.

 When the editor is exited `journal` will commit the entry and any